Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Resolve IPs to Hostnames into a spreadsheet?
+How do I pull Resolve IPs to Hostnames into Google Sheets?

 How many credits does each Resolve IPs to Hostnames cell cost?